gamemanual0/gm0/source/docs/software/getting-started/fundamental-concepts.rst

 Important Control Structures
 ----------------------------

 Be sure to familiarize yourself with basic control structures (if/else statements, for loops, while loops, and for-each loops).
 These control structures are by far the most commonly encountered, and thus, familiarizing yourself with these principles is extremely important (not just for FTC, but programming in general).
-However, there are a few control structures that are far less common that are extremely useful in FTC; namely :doc:`finite-state-machines`.
+However, there are a few control structures that are far less common that are extremely useful in FTC; namely :doc:`/docs/software/tutorials/finite-state-machines`.

 Data Structures (Arrays)
 ------------------------